ChessNextMove.ai

 Yes!
 Upload a screenshot or photo of any chess board to our scanner.
 It uses computer vision to detect the position and converts it into a FEN string that Stockfish can analyze.
 The solver then finds the best move.

-Our scanner works with screenshots from Chess.com, Lichess, Chess24, and most other chess platforms.
+Our Position Reader works with screenshots from any chess book, video, or article.
 It also recognizes physical chess boards from photos, though digital screenshots produce the most accurate results.

 How accurate is chess position detection from images?

-Digital screenshots (Chess.com, Lichess) have 95%+ accuracy.
+Digital screenshots have 95%+ accuracy.
 Physical board photos depend on lighting, angle, and piece visibility.
 For best results, take photos from directly above with good lighting.

-The image scanner is a Pro feature ($9.99/mo).
+The Position Reader is a Pro feature ($9.99/mo).
 You can use the free chess solver by manually setting up positions on the board or pasting FEN strings.

 What is FEN notation?